NCAS-CMS/cf-python/docs/source/aggregation_rules.rst

 Version |release| for version |version| of the CF conventions.

+Aggregation is the combination of two field constructs to create a new field construct that occupies a "larger" domain.
+In practice, this means combining the two field constructs so that their data are concatenated along one or more domain axis constructs, as are the data of their metadata constructs which span those domain axis constructs.

 These rules are be used for deciding whether or not two arbitrary field constructs may be aggregated into one, larger field construct.
-These rules are based solely on the field constructs' metadata as recognised by the `CF data model
+The rules are based solely on the field constructs' metadata as recognised by the `CF data model
 <https://doi.org/10.5194/gmd-10-4619-2017>`_.
 For example, netCDF
 variable names are ignored during the aggregation process, meaning that having different netCDF variable names does not preclude the aggregation of two field constructs.

-Aggregation is the combination of one field construct into another to create a new field construct that occupies a "larger" domain.
-In practice, this means combining two field constructs so that their data concatenated along exactly one domain axis, as are the data of their metadata constructs which span that domain axis.

-More than two field constructs are aggregated by repeated applications of the aggregation algorithm, and aggregations over multiple domain axes are similarly possible.
+More than two field constructs are aggregated by repeated applications of the aggregation algorithm, and aggregations over multiple domain axis constructs are similarly possible.

+Aggregation is implemented by the `cf.read` and `cf.aggregate` functions.

 ----